seancorfield/depstar/README.md

 mvn deploy:deploy-file -Dfile=MyProject.jar -DpomFile=pom.xml -DrepositoryId=clojars -Durl=https://clojars.org/repo/
 ```

 This assumes that you have credentials for your chosen repository in your `~/.m2/settings.xml` file.
-It should look like this (with your username and password):
+It should look like this (with your username and **token**):

 ```xml
 <settings>